szegedim/exoskeleton/README.md

 # Exoskeleton Motor Control Project

+🏆 This project was the winner #1 at Cerebras & OpenRouter Qwen 3 Hackathon [https://lu.ma/3iy18vm7](https://lu.ma/3iy18vm7)

 This project provides a framework for exoskeleton motor control, generating foundational model training data specifically designed for exoskeleton joints (elbows/ankles) that can be attached to humanoid toys from retailers like Home Depot or Lowe's.
 The system simulates robotic leg dynamics with physics-based models and provides visualization tools for torque control optimization.

 What is an exoskeleton?
 Ask [crowsays.theme25.com](https://crowsays.theme25.com)